- Carleara Weiss, PhD, MS, RN, scientist and the founder of Dr. Weiss Sleep Education

 12. Cut yourself some slack

 It’s easy to let the simple fact that you had a bad night’s sleep send you into a worry spiral.
 After all, sleep is so important that many of us end up concerned about not getting enough of it and the consequences that may have on our performance and health, says Åslund.
 “But the occasional bad night is normal and happens to all of us,” she says.
 “If your daytime tiredness is not the result of a sleep disorder that might need treatment [meaning it isn’t chronic], giving yourself a break and lowering the expectations you might have for your performance the next day might be the best thing you can do.”
 Adopting that mindset will also make it easier to keep any stress over sleep from, paradoxically, making it harder to fall asleep the following night, too.
+If there is something wrong that is compounding into multiple problems, like sleep apnea and peeing all night long, check with your doc.

 13. Set up a simple reward for yourself